moverseai/ganimateer/docs/content/about/index.md

 toc: false
 ---

 **GANIMATEER** proposes the design and implementation of an AI-based post-processing toolset for automating the character animation process, widening the spectrum of its potential users.
 To achieve this goal, [Moverse](https://moverse.ai/) will leverage the in-house suite of AI-based character animation editing services to ultimately form a guided inversion toolset that will deliver realistic character animations based on user input.
-The toolset will be offered for experimentation to the EMIL consortium.
+The toolset will be offered for experimentation to the {{< emil-xr-icon >}}EMIL consortium.

 ## Team
 We are a team of computer engineers with complementary expertise in the intersection of computer vision, machine learning and graphics: